mtasende/BLAS_for_Parallella/README.txt

  * file, You can obtain one at http://mozilla.org/MPL/2.0/. */

+To better understand the code you could read the paper for this work, here: https://arxiv.org/abs/1608.05265

 ---------- BUILDING AND RUNNING ---------------------------------------------

 First copy this folder (BLASv1) into your Parallella host.